It takes a village to raise a child.

 God desires us to not only have a daily personal intimate relationship with him, but also with his creation.
 With his mountains, valleys, streams, oceans, and prairies, and yes especially other people.
 God is calling you into his arms, but also into his fold.
 Come, his arms are open, and so are ours.

-Graduating in May of 2019, Jonathan Bunnell is a senior from Glasgow, Kentucky.
-While studying Biology and Chemistry, he has been an intern at HFC for two years!
+Jonathan Bunnell, WKU class of 2019, is from Glasgow, Kentucky.
+While studying Biology and Chemistry, he served as an intern at HFC for two years!
 He loves Christian memes and dogs, although he’s quite allergic to them.